Rike Park, საქართველო - Things to Do in Rike Park

 Take the Aerial Tramway to Narikala Fortress

-Experience breathtaking panoramic views of Tbilisi aboard the modern cable car that connects Rike Park to the ancient Narikala Fortress.
-The short but spectacular ride offers unparalleled photo opportunities of the city's skyline, winding river, and historic architecture.
-Once at the top, explore the 4th-century fortress ruins and enjoy commanding views over the entire capital.
+Board the modern cable car system that departs near Rike Park for a scenic ride up to the ancient Narikala Fortress.
+The journey offers breathtaking panoramic views of Tbilisi's rooftops, the Mtkvari River, and the surrounding landscape.
+Once at the top, explore the 4th-century fortress ruins and enjoy some of the best photography opportunities in the city.

-Booking Tip: Cable car tickets cost around 2.50 GEL each way and operate daily from 11 AM to midnight.
-Purchase tickets at the station - no advance booking needed.
-Visit during golden hour (1 hour before sunset) for the most spectacular views and photography opportunities.
+Booking Tip: Cable car tickets cost around 2.50 GEL each way and can be purchased at the station.
+Visit during golden hour (late afternoon) for the most spectacular views and photos.
+Avoid weekends if possible as it can get crowded with local families.

 Stroll Across the Bridge of Peace